Dallinger/Griduniverse/README.md

 ### others_visible

 Whether other players are visible on the grid.
-Deafult is True.
+Default is True.

 ### num_colors